There’s a Scientific Reason Behind Salting Your Pasta Water

 If you’re a veteran pasta maker, adding some kosher or sea salt to your pasta water is a given, but what exactly does it do?
 The conventional, supposedly scientific, wisdom behind the practice is that adding salt will change the chemical composition of the water, which will cause it to boil faster.

 While the first half of the wisdom is correct (the chemical composition does change), the second half does not ring true, technically.
 As it turns out, the addition of salt actually slightly raises the boiling point of the water.
 However, this doesn’t mean that your lasagna night is going to be delayed—not by a long stretch.
-(However, if you want to cut out the hassle of boiling the noodles, use this easy slow cooker lasagna recipe!)

 Depending on the size of the pot, the amount of water in the pot, and the amount of salt added (within reason), the boiling point of the water will rise anywhere from one to four degrees Fahrenheit.
 The bump is pretty negligible, but the salted water will be a bit hotter with salt than without, so the pasta will have to spend less time boiling and toiling through the eight minutes of anticipation before it becomes bolognese.